 Smoking is not permitted in any of the College’s residential facilities (including “smokeless” cigarettes or “vaping”).
 Please see the College’s nonsmoking policy for additional details.

 In any community living environment, items must be replaced periodically due to normal wear and tear.
 Students are expected to use care in the use of College facilities.
 Students are held responsible for damages, which cannot be consider normal wear.

 If an individual causes damage, he/she should report it to their Dean or to Facilities & Operations within 24 hours after the damage occurred.
 The individual is held accountable for the cost of the needed repair(s).

 When damage occurs but no one takes responsibility, the House System will conduct an investigation to identify the responsible individual(s).
 If the responsible individual is identified, he/she is subject to replacement costs, fines, and other sanctions as deemed appropriate.
 If the responsible individual(s) cannot be identified, the residents of the wing, floor, or building will be assessed common area damage charges.
 Any appeal of room damage charges or common area damage charges must be submitted in writing to the Office of College House Administration within 30 days of the billing date.

 Residential Rooms/Apartments: The resident(s) will be responsible for the condition of the room assigned to him/her as well as the College property issued to the room.
 Each room will be inspected by Facilities & Operations staff prior to occupancy, and also upon termination of occupancy.
-Students are required to do an inspection of their room at occupancy with the provided room inventory form and report any issues to Facilities & Operations.
 Damage charges will be levied for any lack of cleanliness and/or damage/vandalism to, or theft or loss of college property, including loss of keys issued to the resident.
 Students are responsible for any damage or loss to the premises caused by their guests.
 Unless a specific resident is identified for the purpose of billing, the charges will be divided equally among the occupants of the room.